mohammedSabbar/Webpack_Template/README.md

 npm run mini	// generate minified files of the project
 ```

-Note: running any task will make the project in watch mode which that means any changes will be directly detected.
+Note1: Running any task will make the project in watch mode which that means any changes will be directly detected.
+Note2: Both "npm run mini" and "npm run build" uses product mode "npm run serve" use development mode.
 Enjoy...

 ### Built With